-Form I-129, Petition for a Nonimmigrant Worker E-1 Employee of a Treaty Trader
+Form I-129, Petition for a Nonimmigrant Worker E-2 Employee of a Treaty Investor

-You, the principal employer, [insert name of employer (if filing through a trading company, insert name of trading company], filed Petition for a Nonimmigrant Worker (Form I-129) with U.S. Citizenship and Immigration Services (USCIS) seeking to qualify the employee, [insert employee's name] (applicant), as a nonimmigrant employee of a treaty trader (E-1).
-We need additional information from you in order to process your application and determine if your employee is eligible for E-1 classification.
+Your organization, [insert name of principal employer], filed Petition for a Nonimmigrant Worker (Form I-129) with U.S. Citizenship and Immigration Services (USCIS), seeking to classify the employee, [insert employee's name] (applicant), as a nonimmigrant employee of a treaty investor (E-2).
+We need additional information from you in order to process your application and determine if your employee is eligible for E-2 classification.

-You seek to employ the applicant as a [insert position title] from [insert start date] to [insert end date].
+The Form I-129 indicates your organization seeks to employ the applicant as a [insert title] from [insert start date] to [insert end date].

-The E-1 classification may be granted to employees of treaty traders who:
+The E-2 classification may be granted to employees of treaty investors who: